 Consider the following HTML document:

-The DOM for this document includes all of the elements and any text nodes within those elements.
+The DOM for this page includes all the elements and any text nodes in those elements.
 The code in the previous example creates an object hierarchy as shown below.

-For each element under the document root (<html>), there is an element node, and these element nodes have text nodes containing the text that is within the element.
-If there were an element with attributes, an attribute node would be created for that element and any text for the attribute would create a text node under that attribute node.
+For each element under the document root (<html>), there's an element node, and these element nodes have text nodes containing the text that's in the element.
+If there were an element with attributes, an attribute node would be created for that element.
+Any text for the attribute would create a text node under that attribute node.